Zeta Functions for Spherical Tits Buildings of Finite General Linear Groups: Unipotent Representations of CG

 In Section \ref{sec:5.2}, we established that every unipotent irreducible representation of $G = \GL_n(\mathbb{F}_q)$ equals $\hat{\psi_{\lambda}}$ for some partition $\lambda$ of $n$.
 By Proposition \ref{prop:5.1.2}(3), every irreducible representation of $H = e_B \mathbb{C} G e_B$ can be written as $\hat{\psi_{\lambda}}|_H$.
 Therefore, the map $\psi \mapsto \hat{\psi}|_H$ is a bijection between irreducible representations of $S_n$ and $H$.
 Moreover, by Corollary \ref{cor:5.1.4}, $\deg(\hat{\psi}|_H)=\angles{\hat{\psi},(1_{B})^G}$, which equals $\deg(\psi)$ by Proposition \ref{prop:5.2.12}.
 Since both $\mathbb{C} S_n$ and $H$ are semisimple, it follows that they have the same decomposition into direct sum of matrix algebras.
 That is, $\mathbb{C} S_n \simeq \bigoplus_{\lambda \vdash n} M_{\deg(\psi_{\lambda})}(\mathbb{C}) \simeq H$.

-In this section, we discuss the Hecke algebra $H$ by analyzing the base elements, and state (without proof) the Tit's Deformation Theorem which relates $\mathbb{C} W$ and $\mathbb{C} G$ for a finite group $G$ with a $BN$-pair.
+In this section, we discuss the Hecke algebra $H$ by analyzing the base elements, and state (without proof) the Tits' Deformation Theorem which relates $\mathbb{C} W$ and $\mathbb{C} G$ for a finite group $G$ with a $BN$-pair.

 We first assume that $G$ is a finite group, with $B$ a subgroup of $G$.
 Then we focus on the case where $G$ is a finite group with a $BN$-pair.
 The reader can refer to \cite[\S VIII]{feit_higman1964} or \cite[\S65]{curtis_reiner1986} for the definition and properties of a group with a $BN$-pair.
 Alternatively, one may consider our special setting $G = \GL_n(\mathbb{F}_q)$ and $B = \UT_n(\mathbb{F}_q)$ throughout the discussion.